 Wednesday, March 28, 2012

 Need a dark paramilitary look?
-Try this Timex!
+Try this Timex Expedition!

-If you've ever lusted after one of those tough looking military watches from premium watch company, there is hope from an affordable source - Timex.
-This Timex Expedition Core Analog watch is built tough and looks great.
+If you've ever lusted after one of those tough looking military watches from premium watch company, there is hope from a more affordable watch source - Timex.
+This Timex Expedition Core Resin Analog watch is built tough and looks great.
 Best of all, it sells for less than $50!

 Saturday, March 24, 2012